Is your safeguarding response to the pandemic, the lockdown, and online teaching disability-inclusive?

 We don’t have the words: On the inadequacy of our mother tongues to communicate about mental illness

 Mental health awareness campaigns often focus on busting stigma by “talking about it”, or “sparking a conversation”.
 How will we make it a dinner table conversation topic, if it cannot be expressed in the language of the dinner table conversation?

 Efforts to bring more diversity to the tech industry are missing a big part of the picture if they don’t include neurodiverse hiring practices.

 When the quarantine, social distancing and lockdown were first enforced, they were handled with gusto — it was all very sudden, but in doing the responsible thing to #StopTheSpread, unprecedented times called for unprecedented actions.

 As we understand the science behind our wellbeing — and especially, sleep — the phrase, “I’ll sleep when I’m dead” seems ever more convincingly unpropitious.
-In a culture where pulling all-nighters sounds like “a badge of honour” or “a sacrifice made for urgent work,” the idea that rest and sleep actually serve a rich litany of functions can seem revolting.
-It is anything but.

 The exercise of time tracking — the documentation of your daily tasks and the time you need to complete them — can provide useful data for strategic decision-making.
 But, how does it impact employee trust, accountability and performance?
 See what remote team exp...